 New Lebanon is a very small town located in the state of New York.
 With a population of 2,499 people and just one neighborhood, New Lebanon is the 531st largest community in New York.
-Much of the housing stock in New Lebanon was built prior to World War II, making it one of the older and more historic towns in the country.
+New Lebanon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 New Lebanon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Lebanon is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in New Lebanon who work in office and administrative support (17.43%), healthcare (8.83%), and management occupations (8.29%).